Online purchase of the motorway vignette

 - Caravan: put it on the front window, similar to a car.

-- Trailer: place it on a non-removable and clearly visible part of the vehicle.
+- Trailer: place it on a non-removable and visible part of the vehicle.

 Only correctly applied vignettes are valid.
-It must be sticked directly onto the vehicle.
+They must be stuck directly onto the vehicle.
 Using tape, leaving it on the dashboard, or any other alternative way makes it invalid.
 Removed vignettes are no longer valid.

 How to remove the vignette from your vehicle